-- 1. Admission to the programme can be granted only to students who meet the requirements regarding the level of their previously earned diploma's, in accordance with the provisions of Art.7.30b of the Act (WHW). - Students who completed a Bachelor's degree in Applied Mathematics from the Universities of Twente, Delft, or Eindhoven are eligible for direct admission to the programme.
-Students from other institutions may be subject to additional requirements based depending on their specific educational background and interest. - 3.
+- 1. Admission to the programme can be granted only to students who meet the requirements regarding the level of their previously earned diploma's, in accordance with the provisions of Art.7.30b of the Act (WHW). - 2.
+Students who completed a Bachelor's degree in Applied Mathematics from the Universities of Twente, Delft, or Eindhoven are eligible for direct admission to the programme.
+Students from other institutions may be subjected to additional requirements in accordance with their specific educational backgrounds and interests. - 3.
 The admissions board can grant admission based on the choice for a specialization and admit a student into only one of the specializations.